synnaxlabs/synnax/client/ts/api/client.api.md

     readonly workspaces: workspace.Client;
 }

+// Warning: (ae-missing-release-tag) "SynnaxProps" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type SynnaxProps = z.input<typeof synnaxPropsZ>;

+// Warning: (ae-missing-release-tag) "synnaxPropsZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const synnaxPropsZ: z.ZodObject<{
     host: z.ZodString;